Read over pointers from the following topics:

 Can I split my nine credits over different semesters?

 Yes.
-Make sure to submit a new Tuition Assistance Benefit Form for each semester you use the benefit.
+Make sure to submit a new Tuition Assistance Benefit Application for each semester you use the benefit.

 Can I use the tuition assistance benefit for graduate classes?

 Yes.
 You can use your tuition assistance benefit for up to nine credit hours each year for undergraduate or graduate credit-granting courses, based on your and the courses' eligibility.
-Dependents can use the benefit for graduate classes on your home campus.
+Dependents can use the benefit for graduate classes only on your campus of employment/Option A-Home Campus.

 Can I take any courses offered at CU Anschutz using the tuition assistance benefit?